iamacup/react-redux-with-networking-helper/readme.md

 `some.location.with.an.array.[3].in.the.[0].data.store`

-* Whenever putting data into the data store, it will create all levels specified if they do not exist, as objects.
+* Whenever **putting data into the data store**, it will create all levels specified if they do not exist, as objects.
-* Whenever pulling data out of the data store, traversal stops once a level is reached that does not exist and the default value is returned (an empty object `{}`) or whatever was specified as the default value to the selector
+* Whenever **pulling data out of the data store**, traversal stops once a level is reached that does not exist and an empty object `{}` is returned or whatever was specified as the default value when creating the selector.

+## API

+There are two different API's - the Data API and the Network API.
+There is no link from the Data API to the Network API, but there is a link from the Network API to the Data API - that is to say, network requests can modify the 'global state'.

 ### The Data API